pingcap/docs-tidb-operator/en/restore-by-ebs-snapshot-across-multiple-kubernetes.md

 ### Complete the volume backup

 To restore a TiDB cluster across multiple Kubernetes from EBS snapshots, you should have a completed `VolumeBackup`.
-For steps of performing snapshot backup, refer to [Back Up a TiDB Cluster across multiple Kubernetes Using EBS Volume Snapshots](backup-by-ebs-snapshot-across-multiple-kubernetes.md).
+For steps of performing snapshot backup, refer to [Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots](backup-by-ebs-snapshot-across-multiple-kubernetes.md).

 ### Prepare the restore clusters